 There are a lot of factors that go into choosing the right prenatal vitamin: ingredient quality, doctor-backed formulation, and trimester-specific support, to name a few.
 But the most crucial thing is ensuring that you’re getting the baseline recommended nutrients to support both your health and your baby’s growth—and one of the most important nutrients your prenatal vitamin needs is folate.

-Folate plays a critical role in your baby’s early development.
-And while you might see folate referred to as “folic acid” on some ingredient lists, it’s important to know that folate and folic acid are not one and the same—and knowing the difference is key to getting the most out of this nutrient.
+Folate plays a critical role in your baby’s early development, from preventing brain and spinal tube defects to supporting cell growth.
+(And again—it’s crucial for your health, too!)
+But while you might see folate referred to as “folic acid” on some ingredient lists, it’s important to note that folate and folic acid are not one and the same—and knowing the difference is key to getting the most out of this nutrient.

 What are some other benefits of folate?

-“Folate is most well known for the prevention of neural tube defects and other midline birth defects,” adds Dr. Caitlin O’Connor, Naturopathic Doctor and Perelel panelist.
+“Folate is most well known for the prevention of neural tube defects like spina bifida, and other midline birth defects,” adds Dr. Caitlin O’Connor, Naturopathic Doctor and Perelel panelist.
 That said, it could also support your TTC journey—yet another reason to start supplementing with folate prior to pregnancy.

 What is the difference between folate and folic acid?

 Simply put, folic acid is the synthetic form of folate—it’s commonly used in supplements and to fortify foods like breakfast cereal, because it’s more heat-stable than its natural counterpart.
-But there’s one essential caveat with folic acid supplements: Folic acid requires more processing by the body to be utilized, and up to 60 percent of women have a gene variation that interferes with their ability to properly metabolize folic acid.2
+But there’s one essential caveat with folic acid supplements: Folic acid requires more processing by the body to be utilized, and up to 60 percent of women have a gene variation called MTHFR, which interferes with their ability to properly metabolize folic acid.
+2

 Meanwhile, folate refers to the very same vitamin—but in its active form, which is more bioavailable.